 Memory Boxes Guide

 Memory boxes are becoming quite popular as a means to preserve the memories of loved ones that have passed on.
+A memory box is a container where you place photos, possessions and ephemera of the departed so you can open the box and hold items to remember them by.
+These boxes are often beautifully crafted whether they be plain and understated or ornate.
+Many boxes are made from wood, though any material will do, depending on what is appropriate for you and your loved one.
 These boxes can be used to place all those little tokens, trinkets, and treasures in one convenient place for the family to enjoy and share.
 In this memory boxes guide, we compiled several ideas and tips for you to consider while making your own collection of mementos.

 Memory Boxes Guide